tsgates/arch-wiki-markdown/wiki/ASUS_Zenbook_Prime_UX31A.md

 Select 'Boot Arch Linux (x86_64)" and press Enter.
 The installation system will be booted and you will end up with a terminal.

+> Grub2 Installation

+The UX31A should come with an EFI System Partition ("ESP", see UEFI#Booting_an_OS_using_UEFI).
+For an Arch-only installation, following normal install procedure without formatting that partition -- thus using Windows' bootloader -- will result in a bootable system.
+However, partitioning the disk from scratch, creating a new ESP, and installing Arch will result in a non bootable system, because Grub will not be added to the UEFI boot option menu (instead, the user will likely be dropped to the UEFI BIOS).
+To fix this, after following normal installation procedure, follow the instructions at GRUB_EFI_Examples#Z68_Family_and_U47_Family.
+(UX31A's BIOS has the "Launch EFI shell from filesystem device" option, so only follow the instructions for that specific case).
+You should now be able to boot into your newly installed system.

 Kernel Parameters
 -----------------